 Product-line modeling and variant derivation tools.

-The Eclipse Feature Modeling Plug-in (FMP) [8] provides feature modeling capabilities for the Eclipse platform.
+The Eclipse Feature Modeling Plug-in (FMP) [7] provides feature modeling capabilities for the Eclipse platform.
 FMP allows developers to build feature models to capture the rules governing product-line configuration.
 FMP can also enforce product-line constraints as developers build variants.
 Although FMP can automatically map from Java code to feature models, FMP does not provide a mechanism for discovering and mapping mobile device capabilities to product-line models or observing resource constraints.
+FMP also requires modelers to construct a configuration manually, whereas Scatter automatically derives configurations using a constraint solver without user intervention.
 Scatter provides both of these missing critical capabilities.
-We are collaborating with the FMP research group to apply Scatter's on-demand probing techniques to other domains [37].
+We are collaborating with the FMP research group to apply Scatter's on-demand probing techniques to other domains [39].

-Pure::variants [10] is a commercial tool for modeling product-lines using feature models.
+Pure::variants [9] is a commercial tool for modeling product-lines using feature models.
 Developers use Pure::variants to describe a product-line and the constraints between features.
 Given a feature model, Pure::variants can derive values for any remaining unconfigured features that are mandated by the product-line.
 Unlike Scatter, however, Pure::variants does not take into account resource constraints.
 Moreover, Pure::variants is designed to be used at design-time by a modeler and does not provide support for automated target discovery and variant selection.
+Pure::variants requires a human to manually produce a configuration and Scatter performs configuration autonomously with a constraint solver.

-Big Lever Software Gears [11] is another widely used commercial product-line modeling tool.
+Big Lever Software Gears [10] is another widely used commercial product-line modeling tool.
 Software Gears posesses similar capabilities to Pure::variants.
 Developers describe the rules governing the variable parts of their product-line and Software Gears can derive values for reqiured but unconfigured variabilities.
 Software Gears does not consider resource constraints or have a mechanism for performing automated autonomous variant selection as Scatter does.